scrabbletank/farhome-rules/rulesdoc.md

 #### Void Stone
 *Wondrous Item*

 A magic stone from the Astral Void.
 While holding the stone you can spend 3 AP and 2 mana to open up a rift in space that pulls in the user.
 At the start of your next turn you attempt to exit the rift in an open space within 1000 ft.
 (200 tiles).
-Make a hard Arcana check, on success you appear within a few tiles, with each failure placing you progressively farther away.
+Make a hard Arcana challenge, on success you appear within a few tiles, with each failure placing you progressively farther away.

 #### Wand of Cinders
 *Wondrous Item*